guochengqian/TENet/README.md

 ### Citation

-Please cite the following paper if you feel TENet is useful to your research
+Please cite the following paper if you feel TENet and PixelShift200 is useful to your research

 ```
-@article{qian2019trinity,
+@article{qian2019rethink,
   title={Rethink the Pipeline of Demosaicking, Denoising, and Super-resolution},
-  author={Qian, Guocheng and Wang, Yuanhao and Dong, Chao and Ren, Jimmy S and Heidrich, Wolfgang and Ghanem, Bernard and Gu, Jinjin},
+  author={Qian, Guocheng and Wang, Yuanhao and Gu, Jinjin and Dong, Chao and  Heidrich, Wolfgang and Ghanem, Bernard and Ren, Jimmy S},
   journal={arXiv preprint arXiv:1905.02538},
   year={2019}
 }
 ```